 According to the Children’s National Health System, 90 percent of people with vulvas don’t ever experience any physical symptoms, while 70 percent of people with penises never notice any symptoms.

 This difference in who actually experiences symptoms between these two groups may have some effect on how long it takes for symptoms show up.
 But there’s never been any definitive link between your sex and when your symptoms appear.

 It’s much less common to notice throat symptoms, but they may still appear after a week or so, up to a few months or longer.

-STI tests that look for chlamydia aren’t always done on the throat since it’s a less commonly infected area.
+STI tests that look for chlamydia aren’t always done on the throat since it’s an area that does not carry the infection often.
 Ask your doctor for a throat swab or other chlamydia test if you think you’ve been exposed through oral sex.